Featured in...

 In partnership with Just Answer.

-How can I avoid paying my littering fine?
+How can I avoid paying the fixed penalty notice?

 You can only avoid paying a littering fine if you appeal and present a strong case in court that you did not drop any litter.